firefly-iii/docs/new-docs/installation/docker.md

 Firefly III has several Docker tags.
 The instructions always assume `jc5x/firefly-iii:latest`.
 This is the latest stable release.
 Other tags are:

-* `jc5x/firefly-iii:stable`.
-Same as `latest`.
 * `jc5x/firefly-iii:beta`.
-This tag will also include beta releases.
+This tag contains beta releases.
 * `jc5x/firefly-iii:alpha`.
-This tag will also include alpha and beta releases.
+This tag contains alpha releases.
-* `jc5x/firefly-iii:release-x.x.x`.
-These are version specific tags and will include alpha, beta and stable releases.
 * `jc5x/firefly-iii:develop`.
 Always the latest develop image.
 Maybe unstable.

 All Docker tags are built for ARMv7, ARM64 and AMD64.
 ARMv6 is not included, so these images will *not* work on the Raspberry Pi Zero, Raspberry Pi 1 (A+B) or Raspberry Pi Compute Module.